 To hold individuals responsible for taking risks inconsistent with the Firm’s risk appetite and to discourage future imprudent behaviour, the Firm has policies and procedures that enable the Firm to take prompt and proportionate actions with respect to accountable individuals including:

 - Reduce or altogether eliminate annual incentive compensation;

 - Cancellation of unvested awards (in full or in part);

-- Recovery of previously paid compensation (cash and/or equity); and
+- Clawback/Recovery of previously paid compensation (cash and/or equity);

-The precise actions we take with respect to accountable individuals are based on the nature of their involvement, the magnitude of the event and the impact on the Firm.
-A description of our recovery provisions is set out below.
+The precise actions the Firm may take with respect to accountable individuals are based on circumstances, including the nature of their involvement, the magnitude of the event and the impact on the Firm.
+A description of the relevant recovery provisions is set out below.

-We maintain clawback/recoupment provisions on both cash incentives and equity awards, which enable us to reduce or cancel unvested awards and recover previously paid compensation in certain situations.
+The Firm maintains Malus and Clawback provisions on both cash incentives and equity awards, which enable the Firm to reduce or cancel unvested awards and recover previously paid compensation in certain situations.
 Incentive awards are intended and expected to vest according to their terms, but strong recovery provisions permit recovery of incentive compensation awards in appropriate circumstances.
-The following table provides details on the extensive clawback provisions that apply to Identified Staff and Tier 1 employees.